hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter6.md

 - `Interference from other sources`.
 - `Multipath propagation`.

-`The signal-to-noise ratio (SNR)` is a relative measure of the strength of the received signal (i.e., the information being transmitted) and this noise.
+`The signal-to-noise ratio (SNR)` is a relative measure of the strength of the received signal (i.e., the information being transmitted) and the noise.

 There are several physical-layer characteristics: